-- The SENCO may attend review meetings and inform parents of Parent Partnership services. - The SENCO will ensure that there are adequate resources to meet the needs of all pupils experiencing difficulties. - The SENCO will provide advice and support to the class teacher and contact outside agencies for advice if necessary. - The SENCO will arrange additional support where appropriate and as the budget allows. - The SENCO, in conjunction with the class teacher and parents may decide that the child no longer requires School Action or needs to move on to the School Action Plus stage.
+- The SENCO may attend review meetings and inform parents of Parent Partnership services. - The SENCO will ensure that there are adequate resources to meet the needs of all pupils experiencing difficulties. - The SENCO will provide advice and support to the class teacher and contact outside agencies for advice if necessary. - The SENCO will arrange additional support where appropriate and as the budget allows. - The SENCO, in conjunction with the class teacher and parents may decide that the child no longer requires additional SEN support and will be moved onto the 'Ever K' register. - Any referrals that are required will be made by the SENCO, alongside the class teacher, and the SENCO will discuss all referrals with parents prior to them being sent off.

-At School Action Plus the class teacher continues to support the pupil, incorporating any additional resources and support specified in the IEP.
+At SEN Support the class teacher continues to support the pupil, incorporating any additional resources and support specified in the IEP.